geomagpy/MARTAS/README.md

 | sensorgroup  |  Diszipline or group  | magnetism |
 | sensordesc   |  Description of sensor details | GEM Overhauzer v7.0 |

-IMPORTANT:
+> [!IMPORTANT]
-- sensorids should only contain basic characters like 0,1,2,..9,a,b,...,z,A,B,...,Z (no special characters, no underscors, no minus etc)
+> sensorids should only contain basic characters like 0,1,2,..9,a,b,...,z,A,B,...,Z (no special characters, no underscors, no minus etc)
-- sensorids should not contain the phrases "data", "meta" or "dict"
+> sensorids should not contain the phrases "data", "meta" or "dict"
-- sensorids should follow the [naming](#11-the-martasmarcos-naming-conventions-and-data-model) convention
+> sensorids should follow the [naming](#11-the-martasmarcos-naming-conventions-and-data-model) convention

 Further details and descriptions are found in the commentary section of the sensors.cfg configuration file.